gazebosim/sdf_tutorials/composition/proposal.md

 **Alternatives Considered**:

+* For handling file predicates based on name and/or content:
   * Explicitly use a `sdf::FileNamePredicate` when calling `registerCustomModelParser`.
 This was not done because there is sufficient functionality in the API for individual parsers to do this.
   * Rather than use `sdf::FileNamePredicate`, it was considered to use something like `sdf::FileContentsPredicate`, to allow for a MIME type-like check to happen.
 However, since this is explicitly for models that are being included by `//include/uri`, it is expected that the URI supplied to SDFormat will resolve to a file on disk, thus we do not need to worry about contents "over the wire" (e.g. models passed from a Gazebo client to a Gazebo server, `/robot_description` in ROS, etc.).

+* For the composition API:
+  * It was considered to expose as much of the toplogy as possible, both links and frames, and possibly joints.
+However, that would complicate the
+  implementation:
+    * Ths `libsdformat` API would somehow have to infect existing API to allow custom-included models to popluate existing graphs explicitly.
+    * This infection would require additional encapsulation of `libsdformat` details (e.g. XML pointser for elements).
+While not necessarily bad in principle, this may be an impractical rearchitecture for the next release.

 #### 1.6 Proposed Parsing Stages